algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 ## b.
 Goal

-FABgen was written for the [HARFANG®3D](https://www.harfang3d.com/en_US/) project to bring the C++ engine to languages such as Python, Lua, and Go.
+FABGen was written for the [HARFANG®3D](https://www.harfang3d.com/en_US/) project to bring the C++ engine to languages such as Python, Lua and Go.
 It was written as a replacement for SWIG, a very well-known binding generator supporting a lot of target languages.
 SWIG has different issues and that's why HARFANG®3D company create another binding generator.
 Our objective is to create a binding for F#.<br><br>
 The goal is to implement F# in FABgen to allow non-coding experts to have access to this software.
-C++ is a very specific language for non-coding experts people so implementing other languages such as Python, F# and Rust allows other experts to easily use FABgen.
-Adding F# to FABgen will benefit the F# users who need a 3D engine.
+C++ is a very specific language for non-coding experts people so implementing other languages such as Python, F# and Rust allows other experts to easily use FABGen.
+Adding F# to FABGen will benefit the F# users who need a 3D engine.
 In addition, people looking for an alternative to SWIG when binding a C++ library to F# might find it useful.
 F# is known for being a relatively concise and easy-to-learn language, which can allow you to write code more quickly and with fewer errors.
 Also, F# uses the .NET "int" data type, which is natively optimized for mathematical calculations and bit operations, which can make F# code runs faster than code is written in other languages.<br><br>

 ## c.
 Context
 At the moment, the 3D engine created by [HARFANG3D](https://www.harfang3d.com/en_US/) is not allowed in all programming languages.
 Users can't use F# language or Rust language at this moment.
 This poses a problem especially now when users want to code in these languages.
 With this project the company wants its future users to be able to use these different languages.